Men Are Finding Loopholes in US Law to Marry Children

 "A person who marries a 15-year-old, there's obviously something wrong," Tasneem, who remained in that relationship for four years before filing for divorce, told the Chronicle.
 "Putting that label of husband and wife makes something disgusting and not OK seem normal and OK."

-A new report released today from the Tahirih Justice Center shines a grim light on child marriage in the US and how oftentimes state laws fail young people.
+A 2017 report from the Tahirih Justice Center shines a grim light on child marriage in the US and how oftentimes state laws fail young people.
 According to the Center's analysis, more than 200,000 children were married between 2000 and 2015; sadly, most of them were girls who wed men sometimes decades older than them.

 "From our experience, when a child is forced into a marriage, the perpetrator is almost always the parents," Unchained At Last founder Fraidy Reiss told the Huffington Post.
 "But these children are not all coming out of abusive, violent, dysfunctional homes.
 It's often parents who think they are doing the best thing for their child."